ahlstromcj/seq66/README.md

             code.
         *   Implemented automation for BBT/HMS toggling, FF/Rewind, Undo/Redo,
             Play-set Copy/Paste, and Record Toggle.
+        *   Added a build-time option to add a show/hide button in the main window to allow making the window to take up much less space.
         *   Added HTML help files to data/share/doc/info, other documentation upgrades.
     *   Version 0.99.8: